earthly/website/blog/_posts/2022-07-11-programming-language-improvements.md

 ---
-title: "The Slow (but Steady) March of Progress in Programming Languages"
+title: "The Slow March of Progress in Programming Language Tooling"
 categories:
   - Articles
 author: Adam